TheThingsArchive/go-account-lib/CONTRIBUTING.md

 ### Functions

 Functions must have a clear role and name.
 As such they must be type scoped.
 They only do one thing on one entity.
-Non entity-scoped function are allowed as long as they answer to a real need.
+Non entity-scoped function are allowed as long as they have a real purpose.

 #### Naming